Granny Square Join As You Go: 7 Easy Methods

 Pro Tip: The single crochet join adds a visible ridge between squares.
 If this bothers you, work the join with a contrasting color yarn and treat it as a design element.
 This works especially well with colorful geometric designs.

-What Is Method 4: Double Crochet Join JAYG?
+Method 4: Double Crochet Join JAYG

 This method uses double crochet stitches to create a raised decorative join between squares.
 It’s the most visible JAYG method but also the most decorative.